-A sunrise sector in the Indian economy, the media and entertainment industry is on an impressing growth path and is expected to expand at a much faster rate than the global average.
-Along with this, the stakes related to data breaches are also getting higher for the affected organizations.
+The Indian media and entertainment industry continues its impressive growth path and has expanded at a much faster rate than the global average.
+Along with this, the stakes related to data breaches are also getting higher for these organizations.

-Media and entertainment companies, including television, print, film and radio have embraced digital transformation during the past decade.
-This resulted not only in new and compelling ways of creating and delivering products, but also meant collecting, storing and using a massive amount of data in order to gain deeper insights about customers.
-With the proliferation of devices and applications, the increasing amount of content and data to handle as well as with data breaches and leaks making headlines, cybersecurity became a prevalent issue faced by these organizations.
+Media and entertainment companies, including television, print, film, and radio, have embraced digital transformation during the past decade.
+This is resulting not only in new and compelling ways of creating and delivering products, but also means collecting, storing, and using a massive amount of data to gain deeper insights about customers.
+With the proliferation of devices and applications, the increasing amount of content and data to handle, as well as the possibility of data breaches and leaks, cybersecurity has become a prevalent issue.

 Data breaches pose significant financial and reputational risks to media and entertainment companies.
-The emergence of cloud applications, mobile devices, wireless connectivity and other forms of computing resulted in an increased potential for attack points.
-Protecting digital assets, like documents, motion pictures and audible content for production, storage and distribution and safeguarding valuable content from being stolen or misused are challenges broadcasters, media content producers and distributors constantly face.
+The emergence of cloud applications, mobile devices, wireless connectivity, and other forms of computing has resulted in an increased potential for attack points.
+Protecting digital assets – like documents, motion pictures, and audible content for production – storage and distribution, and safeguarding valuable content from being stolen or misused are challenges broadcasters, media content producers, and distributors constantly face.

 The Emergence of Data Protection Regulations

-As general and industry specific data protection regulations are becoming prevalent and more rigorous on a global level, compliance is also a crucial aspect to consider for companies.
-The implementation of the General Data Protection Regulation (GDPR) has caused a stir amongst businesses worldwide; the EU wide legislation is an important milestone and reference point, and many countries are now trying to follow suit.
+As general and industry-specific data protection regulations are becoming prevalent and more rigorous on a global level, compliance is also a crucial aspect to consider for companies.
+The implementation of the General Data Protection Regulation (GDPR) caused a stir amongst businesses worldwide.
+The EU-instituted legislation is an important milestone and reference point, and many countries are following suit.

 Data Loss Prevention for Media Companies